 Managing Attorney, Todd Foster Law Group, Tampa, Florida

-In his more than 20 years of private practice, Todd has put his investigative and trial skills to use in defense of a multitude of clients, many of whom have avoided indictment or criminal charges altogether.
-Todd has extensive experience representing clients in cases involving securities fraud, Medicare fraud, bank fraud, mortgage fraud, wire and mail fraud, tax fraud, defense contract fraud, drug conspiracy and money laundering.
-His professional background as an FBI special agent, Assistant United States Attorney, and for the past 20 years, a nationally recognized criminal defense attorney, provides important experience that is deployed on behalf of his clients.
+In his more than 20 years of private practice, Todd Foster has put his investigative and trial skills to use in defense of a multitude of clients, helping many avoid indictment or criminal charges altogether.
+Todd has extensive experience representing clients in cases involving securities fraud, Medicaid fraud, bank fraud, mortgage fraud, wire and mail fraud, tax fraud, drug conspiracy and money laundering.
+His professional background as an FBI special agent, Assistant United States Attorney, and a nationally recognized criminal defense attorney for the past 20 years, provides distinctive experience employed on behalf of his clients.

-2017 yielded more good results for clients.
+2017 yielded favorable results for clients.
 A federal grand jury failed to indict one client being investigated by the FBI for investment fraud.
 No charges were filed against a pain clinic which became the subject of a DEA investigation after an allegation of improper prescribing of pain medications.
-In another federal case, our investigation resulted in several hundred thousand dollars being returned to the client rather than being forfeited after a lengthy IRS criminal investigation.
-In a separate forfeiture matter, a forfeiture lien on valuable waterfront marina was released by federal prosecutors after we demonstrated that neither it nor its owner were connected to the alleged out of state fraud.
+In another federal case, our investigation resulted in several hundred thousand dollars being returned to the client, rather than being forfeited after a lengthy IRS criminal investigation.
+In a separate matter, a forfeiture lien placed on a valuable waterfront marina was released by federal prosecutors after Todd demonstrated that neither it nor its owner were connected to the alleged out of state fraud.

 Prior to 2015, Todd was involved in many other prominent cases, including the defense of John Andrew Weldon, charged in federal court with first degree murder in the “abortion pill” case, and the defense of Melissa Personius, the paralegal implicated in the alleged set up of an attorney in the midst of the high profile civil trial between Tampa shock jocks Todd Schnitt and Bubba Clem.

 Todd’s legal career began as an assistant state attorney in Jacksonville, Florida in the early 1980′s, after which Todd joined the Federal Bureau of Investigation as a special agent.
-During his tenure at the FBI, Todd learned the intricacies of complex white-collar and organized crimes investigations and gained enormous insight into how the government conducts probes of suspected criminal activity.
+During his tenure with the FBI, Todd learned the intricacies of complex white-collar and organized crime investigations and gained enormous insight into how the government conducts probes of suspected criminal activity.

 Todd is AV-Rated by Martindale-Hubbell, recognized for more than 10 years in Best Lawyers in America and is considered one of Florida’s Super Lawyers.
 He served two terms (six years) as a director of the National Association of Criminal Defense lawyers (NACDL), and separately one year as co-chair of NACDL`s white collar crime committee.
 He has lectured throughout the United States on advocacy and defense of criminal cases and published numerous articles on a diverse range of legal topics, including a dissertation on the mortgage crisis, the defense of corporations in criminal cases and practice under the federal sentencing guidelines.
 He writes an occasional blog of tips for trial practitioners and for several years, was an adjunct professor of Trial Advocacy at Stetson University College of Law.
 He has also been a featured speaker for the Hillsborough County Bar Association’s Law Day presentations and for different Bar groups around Florida and the United States.